zdc/vyos-cloud-init-userdata/pxe/README.md

 ## Booting

 Configure your bare-metal server or virtual machine to booting from a network with DHCP address to load into VyOS.

+## Installing via PXE

+> **WARNING**
+> During installation all data on the selected disk will be deleted!

+You also may install VyOS via PXE.
+To do this, you need additionally:
+- Include `vyos-install.txt` to the `user-data`;
+- Configure variables in the `vyos-install.txt`.

 ## Troubleshooting